-2018 Tax Relief for the Elderly Ordinance Changes Recommended to the Board of Finance
+2021 Tax Relief for the Elderly Ordinance

 General and Administration Sections

 Section 1.
 The Town of Easton amends and restates the ordinance relating to tax relief for elderly homeowners, adopted pursuant to Section 12-129n of the Connecticut General Statutes for eligible residents of the Town of Easton, on the terms and conditions provided herein.
 This ordinance is enacted for the purpose of assisting elderly homeowners with a portion of the costs of property (real estate) taxation.
 Tax relief is provided based upon an assessment of the taxpayer's ability to pay taxes.